 A shared walk means simply to walk together in small groups or in pairs to explore certain characteristics of public space which we usually overlook while rushing from A to B in everyday life.
 A shared walk may be dedicated to a wide range of topics, for example: How does a place smells or sounds?
 What is allowed or forbidden?
-Am I under surveillance?
+How do I relate to the architecture / green spaces / social spaces?
 Do I feel comfortable where I walk?

 During the walk, participants collect impressions and observations in public space.
 Those experiences are recorded by the participants with the help of short written notes, sketches, maps and photographs.
 After the walk, the participants share and analyze their experiences within the group.

 The Space Lab is temporary and nomadic.
 It comes to life in an urban community, a school or a cultural institution and always collaborates with local people who are the co-researchers.
 Since participatory photography and shared walks cross the boundaries of artistic practice, education and arts-based research, they might, for example, take place in arts education, community art projects or participatory urbanism.

 The Space Lab is run by artist, researcher and educator Dr. Sandra Köstler and is always open for new collaborations.
 All projects are carefully developed to meet the needs and objectives of the participating people and groups.
 For further information, please get in touch: contact (at) sandrakoestler.de